-The other day, I came across this quote in a book I’m reading:
+The other day, I came across this quote about the 40% rule in a book I’m reading:

 “The US Navy Seals have a theory that no matter how bad we feel or how tired we get, we’re actually nowhere near the limit of what we can achieve; the brain is deceiving us to save the body from pain.
 In fact, they think we’re only 60 per cent there.

 “It’s a way of saying that by drawing on our mental strength we can push through any situation.
 When the chips are down, tell yourself you have at least 40 per cent left in the tank.”

 Is There Any Science Behind The 40% Rule?

 Does the 40% rule have any science behind it, or is it just some macho BS?

 The 40% rule isn’t really a rule.
 Rather, it’s a way of saying that you have much more left in your reserve tank than you think, even when it feels like you’ve reached the limit of what you’re capable of.